-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 Law 4054 applies to 'undertakings' and 'associations of undertakings'.
 An 'undertaking' is defined as a single integrated economic unit that is capable of acting independently in the market to produce, market or sell goods and services.
 Law 4054 therefore applies to individuals and corporations alike, if and to the extent that they act as an undertaking within the meaning of Law 4054.

-Additionally, pursuant to Article 16 of Law 14 and Article 8 of the Regulation on Fines, employees or members of executive bodies of undertakings or associations of undertakings that had a determining effect on a cartel may also be fined between 3% and 5% of the fine imposed on the relevant undertaking or association of undertakings.
+Additionally, pursuant to Article 16 of Law 4054 and Article 8 of the Regulation on Fines to Apply in Cases of Agreements, Concerted Practices and Decisions Limiting Competition and Abuse of Dominant Position, employees or members of executive bodies of undertakings or associations of undertakings that have a determining effect on a cartel may also be fined up to 5% of the fine imposed on the relevant undertaking or association of undertakings.

 2.5 Can foreign companies be prosecuted under the cartel legislation?